Mile-2 clash: LASG threatens to suspend NURTW, RTEAN from Oshodi-Apapa Expressway

 Fayinka, reiterated that as part of efforts to return peace to the area, the state government has suspended further sale of tickets to truckers in the axis, while it awaits the report of the Police on investigations into the latest crisis.

-Fayinka stated that the Lagos State Government, through the Ministry of Transportation will not relent in carrying out enforcement without fear or favour.
+Fayinka vowedthat the Lagos State Government, through the Ministry of Transportation will not relent in carrying out enforcement without fear or favour.

 Fayinka stated that the state government will proceed with dealing with the case intrinsically as soon as the Nigerian Police present the report of the crisis, stressing that looming problem of multiple levies on truckers by the unions around the axis had been the trigger for the dispute and would not be tolerated.

-Expressing his disappointment at the unfortunate incident that left 5 people dead, the Special Adviser warned the unions to beware of infiltrators as this will spoil their reputation and lead to an abrupt end of the activities by the state government as the safety of lives and properties is first and sacrosanct.
+Expressing his disappointment at the unfortunate incident, the Special Adviser warned the unions to beware of infiltrators as this will spoil their reputation and lead to an abrupt end of the activities by the state government as the safety of lives and properties is first and sacrosanct.

-In defense to the accusation levelled against NURTW by RTEAN, the Branch Secretary NURTW, Amuwo, comrade Adewale Adeyemi, who claimed that two of their members were also killed, T-Boy and one other, stated that the Council of Maritime Transport Unions and Associations, COMTUA, was responsible for the crisis which was ignited at Fatgbem, adding that they were the ones that went to dislodge the violators of the aforementioned agreement and the violators were handed over to the police.
+In defense to the accusation levelled against NURTW by RTEAN, the Branch Secretary NURTW, Amuwo, Adeyemi, who claimed that two of their members were also killed, T-Boy and one other, blamed the Council of Maritime Transport Unions and Associations, COMTUA, for the crisis which was ignited at Fatgbem, adding that they were the ones that went to dislodge the violators of the aforementioned agreement and the violators were handed over to the police.

 He further revealed that the reprisal attack by RTEAN with the intervention of OPMESA, military security agents, equally led to casualties that occurred.